dzervoudakes/grindstonejs/README.md

 ##### css()

-_Adjusts the CSS styles of a selected element if an object is passed as the argument or if both the styles and value arguments are passed as strings.
-Returns the specified CSS value if a string is passed as the styles argument and the value argument is null._
+_Adjust the CSS styles of a selected element if an object is passed as the argument or if both the styles and value arguments are passed as strings._
+_Return the specified CSS value if a string is passed as the styles argument and the value argument is null._

 ```
 $(selector).css({ properties: values });